tyron-burkhardt/DayZ-Crash-Log-Manager/README.md

 Feel free to download the source code and edit it as you see fit.

 **If you would like to install the app, follow the steps below:**
+1. Go to "Releases" in this repository (located on the right-hand side of the screen)
 1. Download .zip of the repository.
-2. Locate the "DayZ Crash Log Manager.zip" folder within the downloaded zip, and copy it to your desktop.
+2. Locate the "DayZ Crash Log Manager.zip" folder and copy it to your desktop.
 3. Extract the the zip folder on your desktop.
 4. Find the steup.exe within the extracted folder.
 5. Run the setup.exe